infracost/infracost/README.md

 ## Contributing

 Issues and pull requests are welcome!
 For development details, see the [contributing](CONTRIBUTING.md) guide.
-For major changes, please open an issue first to discuss what you would like to change.
+For major changes, including CLI interface changes, please open an issue first to discuss what you would like to change.

 [Join our community Slack channel](https://www.infracost.io/community-chat), we are a friendly bunch and happy to help you get started :)